 How Long should it take for me to make one Gift?

-A one-month timeframe is ideal; starting from when you receive your Match’s information to when you or a Delivery Coordinator delivers the gift.
-One month allows you a fair amount of time to contact the family in need, prepare and coordinate the gift delivery, while not asking the Gift Applicant to wait too long.
+A one-month or less timeframe is ideal; starting from when you receive your Match’s information to when you or a Delivery Coordinator delivers the gift.
+One month allows you a fair amount of time to contact the family in need, prepare and coordinate the gift delivery, while not asking the Gift Applicant to wait too long after they’ve been notified a gift has been started for them.

 I was Assigned a Match, what are the next Steps?